mui/material-ui/docs/src/pages/components/tables/tables-de.md

 ### Caption

 A caption functions like a heading for a table.
 Most screen readers announce the content of captions.
-Captions help users to find a table and understand what it’s about and decide if they want to read it.
+Captions help users to find a table and understand what it's about and decide if they want to read it.

 {{"demo": "pages/components/tables/AcccessibleTable.js", "bg": true}}